Audits around the world are riddled with problems -survey

 As for audit firms, the regulators said they routinely encountered problems with independence and ethics, among other things.

-A spokesman for PricewaterhouseCoopers International said that PwC remains “committed” to driving for improved audit quality, and said it would carefully study the report to see how it can best address the issues.

-Spokespeople for the other large accounting firms either did not respond to requests for comment or declined to comment.

 The survey is IFIAR’s second.
-Last year, similar types of problems were flagged, though IFIAR says the survey itself does not provide an adequate basis for a year-to-year comparison.
+Last year, similar types of problems were flagged, though IFIAR says the survey itself does not provide an adequate basis to make a year-to-year comparison.

-Ferguson, who chairs IFIAR, told reporters in a briefing it is unclear exactly why problems with audits persist.

-However, he noted that audit regulation is still relatively new and few other professions get as much scrutiny.

 Regulators in the United States and Europe have been exploring ways to improve audit quality since the 2007-2009 financial crisis.